QuestNetwork/qd-messages-ts/README.md

 **0.9.2**
 - AutoSave For Message Histories
-- Pair with participants by sharing public keys in person (scanning qr codes of the keys/channels)
+- Pair with participants by sharing public keys in person (show qr codes for keys and invite codes)
 - Ban Channel Participants By Generating New Channel Names (ask representatives for new name, refuse banned participants)
 - Alias (show custom name instead of pub key)